Align forecasting within the whole organization

 A coherent forecast is the optimum starting point to make well-informed business decisions.

 By reconciling your forecasts using hierarchical forecasting, you get a single source of truth.
-One that delivers highly accurate results your organization can base critical decisions on.
+One that delivers highly accurate results on all levels of aggregation.

 We've built an econometric model (VAR) to identify leading indicators.
 Vector autoregression is a workhorse model in macroeconomics that defines each indicator as a function of other indicators.
 This way, instead of treating each indicator’s impact separately, the model captures interactions between them and their influence on your sales.